mayel/docs.coopcloud.tech/docs/faq.md

 Co-op cloud proposes the idea of more direct coordination between distribution methods (app packagers) and production methods (developers).

-## Aren't containers horrible from a security perpective?
+## Aren't containers horrible from a security perspective?

 It depends, just like any other technology and understanding of security.
 Yes, we've watched [that CCC talk](https://media.ccc.de/v/rc3-49321-devops_disasters_3_1).

-It's on us all as the libre software community to deliver secure software and we think one of the promises of Co-op Cloud is more cooperation with developers of the software (who favour containers as a publishing format) and packagers and hosters (who deliver the software to the end-user).
+It's on us all as the libre software community to deliver secure software and we think one of the promises of Co-op Cloud is better cooperation with developers of the software (who favour containers as a publishing format) and packagers and hosters (who deliver the software to the end-user).

 This means that we can patch our app containers directly in conversation with upstream app developers and work towards a culture of security around containers.

 We definitely recommend using best-in-class security auditing tools like [docker-bench-security](https://github.com/docker/docker-bench-security), IDS systems like [OSSEC](https://www.ossec.net/), security profiles like [Apparmor](https://docs.docker.com/engine/security/apparmor/) and hooking these into your existing monitoring, alert and update maintenance flows.

+Co-op also allows you to compartmentalise different applications onto different servers.
+You could stack a bunch of apps on one big server or you could deploy one app per server.

 These are organisational concerns that Co-op Cloud can't solve for you which any software system will require.
 See this [additional question](/faq/#what-is-important-to-consider-when-running-containers-in-production) for further information.

 ## What is important to consider when running containers in production?